pharriso/rocketchat/README.md

 Pre-reqs
 ------------

-Fresh CentOS 7 server
-FQDN for rocketserver in DNS
+RHEL8 server.
+You can provision your own or use an ansible workshop server FQDN for rocketserver in DNS

-I tested this in AWS with Centos7 marketplace image and route53 dns.

 Variables
 ------------

-Set the following variable in site.yml
+Set the following variable in extra_vars

-* **rocket_url:** rocket server fdqn
+* **rocket_url:** rocket server public fqdn

-You will be prompted for the following:

-* **admin_password:** admin password for rocketchat server
+* **admin_password:** if you want it to automatically configure the admin user

-* **letsencrypt_email:** email address needed for letsencrypt
+* **generate_letsencypt_certs:** set to true if you have provisioned your own instance.
+Not needed if using a workshop server

+* **letsencrypt_email:** needed if you have provisioned your own instance.
+Not needed if using a workshop server

+* **redhat_workshop_server:** set this to false if you have provisioned your own rhel8 server

 Running the playbook
 ------------

 Run the playbook as follows.
 You mght need additional flags to specify ssh user etc

+example for a workshop environment ...

+ansible-playbook -i student1.abcd.rhdemo.io, install_rocket.yml -u student1 -k -e @extra_vars

+example for your own instance in ec2 ...

-ansible-playbook -i rocket.example.com, site.yml -u centos
+ansible-playbook -i rocket.mydomain.com, install_rocket.yml -u ec2-user --private-key=~/.ssh/id_rsa -e @extra_vars

 Configure RocketChat Students
 =========